 Our program encourages intellectual risk taking as participants gather in an intensive seminar setting to explore new fields of research and inquiry.
 Hundreds of Harvard faculty members and Radcliffe fellows have benefited from this program, which challenges its participants to reimagine the boundaries of knowledge through multidisciplinary discussion.

-- Hosted on the campus of the Radcliffe Institute
+- Hosted on the campus, subject to health and safety guidelines, of the Radcliffe Institute

 - Accommodates roughly 12–20 participants, subject to budgetary limitations